 With hindsight, I can honestly say that all the kit and exercise preparation I did, and all the advice I sought turned out to be valuable.
 I saw quite a few people on the Pennine Way during the summer heatwave with problems such as sunburn, heat exhaustion, heavy packs and injury, which luckily didn’t affect me during my hike.

-I completed the hike in 20 days but allowed a couple of negative comments at the end of the hike to get under my skin, which wasn’t helpful.
+I completed the hike in 20 days but allowed a couple of negative comments at the end to get under my skin, which wasn’t helpful.
 My advice is to avoid negative people as they will drag you down.

 I was lucky enough to team up with 4 intrepid wild-campers on Twitter (LonewalkerUK , Hillplodder, Dean Read & PilgrimChris) for my first wild camp in the Peak District.
 After the Pennine Way, it was relaxing not to have a schedule to adhere to, and to have the logistics planned by somebody else.